bravos2k5/ParentalControl/README.md

   - Verify that the `Authorization` header value you send is the **plain secret**, not the hash and not prefixed by `Bearer`.
   - Ensure line breaks or quotes are not accidentally included in the secret when exporting it.

+- **CORS errors in a browser client**
+  - Make sure `ALLOW_ORIGINS` is set and includes the exact origin (scheme + host + port) of your frontend application.
+  - Remember that `http://localhost:3000` and `http://127.0.0.1:3000` are different origins.
+  - Check that you are not including spaces in the comma-separated `ALLOW_ORIGINS` value.

 - **Redis connection errors**
   - If running locally, ensure a Redis server is running and reachable at the expected host and port.
   - If using docker-compose, verify the `redis` container is healthy and that `REDIS_PORT`/`REDIS_PASSWORD` environment variables are correctly set.